shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

           version: v0.11.8
 ```

 You can see that we have a single app defined, the `tk-multi-workfiles2` app.
-It currently only has a single setting defined, its descriptor.
+It currently only has a single setting defined:  its descriptor.

 If you wanted to make other apps available in the `tk-maya` engine in the `project` environment, you’d add them here.
 Let’s add the Panel, `tk-multi-shotgunpanel`, and the About app, `tk-multi-about`, to our engine.
 Our example `project.yml` file now looks like this: